 - Birth defects and abnormalities, particularly in the face and ears

 - Development delays and learning issues

 - Acquisition of childhood ALL or acute lymphoblastic leukemia

 Not all paints have the same effects, as certain types are much safer for them to use.
-We will discuss these paints in a later section.
+We will discuss these in a later section.

-Aside from paint fumes, exposure to lead-based paint is also a real concern, especially if the home is old and was built in 1978 or earlier.
-The use of lead in paint was very prevalent back then, and there is a big chance that this type of paint was used for any old house constructed within that time frame.
+Aside from fumes, exposure to lead is also a real concern, especially if the home is old and was built in 1978 or earlier.
+The use of lead was very prevalent back then, and there is a big chance that this type was used for any old house constructed within that time frame.

-Lead paint test kits can immediately indicate whether lead is present on the painted surface or not.
+Lead test kits can immediately indicate whether lead is present on the surface or not.
 Even if painting only the nursery, it is good practice to check the entire home for its presence to immediately address any problem.
-For that, bulk lead paint test kits must be used, since basic kits are only good for a limited number of use and are only enough to test one room.
+For that, bulk lead test kits must be used, since basic kits are only good for a limited number of use and are only enough to test one room.

-While lead-based paint will hardly pose any health issues if it is still in good condition, it becomes dangerous when there are signs of damage on the paint itself.
-This damaged paint can result in the creation of toxic lead dust or chips that cannot be seen nor smelled and is dangerous when inhaled.
+While it will hardly pose any health issues if it is still in good condition, it becomes dangerous when there are signs of damage on the wall itself.
+This damaged part can result in the creation of toxic lead dust or chips that cannot be seen nor smelled and is dangerous when inhaled.
 And with prolonged exposure, this can lead to lead poisoning that may result in death.

 Testing for lead in such homes should never be skipped.
 The health hazards associated with lead poisoning are serious and can be fatal, with pregnant women especially vulnerable to it.
 This is because lead will enter the bloodstream.
 Unlike fumes, the lead can easily get through the placenta and affect the unborn baby.